mudongliang/mudongliang.github.io/about/about.md

 * TOC
 {:toc}

+I am an associate professor in the school of Cyber Science and Engineering at Huazhong University of Science and Technology(HUST).
+I earned my Ph.D. in Computer Science from [Nanjing University](https://cs.nju.edu.cn/), and fornately was supervised by [Bing Mao](http://seclab.nju.edu.cn/people/professor.html).
+During my Ph.D. career, I collabrated and studied a lot from [Xinyu Xing](http://xinyuxing.org/) at Penn State University.

 My current research focuses on **Software and System Security**.
 More specifically, my research interests span the areas of *Software Failure Diagnosis, Vulnerability Reproduction, Vulnerability Fuzzing, and Binary Analysis*.
-I am on the job market this year.
-Please feel free to download [my CV]({{site.url}}/files/DongliangMu_CV.pdf).

 ### Education